systemli/systemli-website/content/english/service/matrix.md

 ## Conditions

-Our server requires an email account at systemli.org.
+Our server requires an email account at systemli.
 As with email or Jabber, other Matrix accounts on other Matrix servers can be contacted.

 ## Connection